Atta66/PointNet-Robot-Control-with-ToF-Camera/README.md

-# Movement Control of TB2 using PointNet with ToF Cameras
+# Movement Control of TB2 using PointNet with a ToF Camera

 ## Video demonstration